 King George was certainly active in the bedroom department having fathered 15 children with Queen Charlotte.
 His virility gene seems to have been passed on to other family members and there is a plaque placed in the palace by Queen Victoria in memory of her Great Grandfather.

-Back in Richmond we had noticed a nice little French restaurant opposite the church called La Buvette.
+Back in Richmond we had noticed a nice little French restaurant opposite the church called La Buvette which has since closed.
 They were open just after 6pm when we walked in and we opted for the Onglet steak which is similar to Bavette which we call Skirt and must be cooked rare or it goes tough.
 We used to order it in France where it is usually served with a shallot sauce and often get our butcher to prepare it for us here in Bridgnorth.
 Proper French Baguette bread was served with a half litre carafe of Cabernet, chips and lambs lettuce completing the main course.
 We ordered Café Gourmet as a desert which came with mixed berry fruit, creme fraiche and creme brûlée.
 We drove back into Surrey replete.

 Daphne Satnav was set to take us home the pretty way and we stopped at Burford in the Cotswolds to explore.
 We discovered the Cotswold Cheese Company and purchased some local cheeses before visiting the parish church.
 Many of my forebears came from this neck of the woods, my great great grandfather George Lane and family being on the Chipping Norton Census of 1851.
 His sister Charlotte married John Pratley from Great Rissington and were my other great great grandparents as their son Charles Pratley was my great grandfather and his wife was Mary Eleanor Lane, George's daughter.
 Charles married his first cousin.